靈芝的奇妙功效The wonders of Reishi mushroom 中英

 Feel free to get in touch and send images by your students.
 High quality artwork with beneficial messages could be put online.

-If you have a school in Hong Kong and would like to hire Luc (the Peacemaker founder) for a poster making session with students then feel free to get in touch.
+If you have a school in Birmingham, Taipei or HK and would like to hire Luc (the Peacemaker founder) for a poster making session with students then feel free to get in touch.
 Free for orphanages, charities, and non-profit organizations.

 For resources to help when making posters with students see HERE